 It does, however, bring us to Harlem, the New York neighborhood where The Diplomats created the most curious addition to the Christmas rap canon a few years earlier—Jim Jones’ A Dipset Xmas, a bonafide rap Christmas album.

-The album shouldn’t work, at all.
+The album shouldn’t work at all.
 But somehow it does.

 The words “Living fast and ballin’ at Christmas time” kick off the GOAT Christmas rap album.
 Saccharine bells ring out a familiar melody as Jim Jones’ perpetually strained voice welcomes the listener: “It’s finna be a good Christmas this year, Santa know when you good or you bad—huh.
 And we ballin'!”

 And yet the album somehow rarely strays away from sounding like genuine holiday cheer, and never comes across as a tongue-in-cheek joke at the expense of the already enshrined classics of Christmas music.
-Perhaps the reason A Dipset Xmas works, that is as much a rap record as it is as a Christmas record, is that Dipset never shies away from simply having fun.
+Perhaps the reason A Dipset Xmas works, that is as much a rap record as it is as a Christmas record, is that Dipset never shies away from merely having fun.

 Remember, we’re talking about the same crew that unapologetically turned Starship’s “We Built This City”—a song frequently awarded as the worst record made in the ‘80s—into a joyous crack rap anthem, and flipped “The Lion Sleeps Tonight” into an ode to the concrete jungle.
 Portraying believable hard-asses confident enough to enjoy themselves has always been at the core of their appeal.